 Cat asthma itself isn’t treatable, but its symptoms can be managed with oral, injectable, or inhaled medications to relieve the airway constriction and prevent recurrences.
 Keep in mind that this is a lifelong condition with enduring treatment costs.

 Treatment options have a wide range, but corticosteroids like depo-medrol or prednisolone that can be used to treat asthma are inexpensive.
 Prednisolone is only around $0.27–$0.29 per 10-milligram tablet and $0.16–$0.17 per 5-milligram tablet, respectively, based on prices from 1800PetMeds.

 Despite the low cost, corticosteroids have side effects that need to be weighed against the benefits for long-term use.
 As an alternative, inhalant drugs may be used to reduce inflammation in the airway (just like human asthma treatment), but they are more expensive and difficult to use with cats.
 Cats can be trained to wear an inhaler mask such as the aero kat inhaler to make inhaled steroid administration more successful.

 An inhaler may cost as much as $500, making the cost per use around $4.10.
 Cats may need one use each day or multiple uses each day, quickly leading to high costs.

-Other options may include oral antihistamines, cyclosporine, or oral bronchodilators, the cost of which can vary.
+Other options may include oral antihistamines, cyclosporine, or oral bronchodilators, which are comparable in cost to corticosteroids.